kristianmandrup/mongo_rails3_gen/README.markdown

 The Mongo DB Rails 3 generators includes generators for both Mongo Mapper and Mongoid.

+## Mongoid and Mongomapper now with Rails 3 generators ##

-These generators have recently been integrated into my forks of mongomapper and mongoid.
+These generators have now been integrated into my forks of mongomapper and mongoid.
-Please let me know if they work there as well and if you have ideas for further improvements.
+Please let me know if they work there just as well and any ideas for further improvements.

+## Rails model maker ##

-I also have a rails_model_maker in the works, to let a rails model graph be defined in yaml and all the rails model files generated for the model framework of choice (ActiveRecord, Datamapper, MongoMapper, Mongoid etc.).
-Feel free to assist in the effort to finish the rails_model_maker project and add "plugins" for whichever model framework you like.
+I also have a rails_model_maker project in the works on my github account.
+This allows a rails model "graph" be defined in yaml and all the rails model files can be generated for the model framework of choice (ActiveRecord, Datamapper, MongoMapper, Mongoid etc.).

+Please assist in the effort to finish the rails_model_maker project and add "plugins" for whichever model framework you like.

 # Installation ##